 When's the Best Time to Go Kayaking?

 The season for kayaking runs from early May to late September, with the main summer season being mid-June to mid-August.
-For kayak tours in spring and autumn you may have cooler temperatures and need additional experience, but this is a wonderful time and very quiet time for sea kayaking in Sweden and Finland.
+For kayak tours in spring and autumn, you may have cooler temperatures and need additional experience, but this is a wonderful time and very quiet time for a kayak tour.
+The locals start their summer holidays around the third week of June and go back to work and school around the third week in August, so for tours before and after this, you'll likely feel you have the world to yourself!

 Anytime during the season can be a wonderful time to go kayaking!